Molinari History, Family Crest & Coats of Arms

 The surname Molinari was first found in Genoa (Italian: Genova), a prosperous city which at one time was a rival with Venice in terms of commerce and trade.

-Important Dates for the Molinari family
+Early History of the Molinari family

 This web page shows only a small excerpt of our Molinari research.
 More information is included under the topic Early Molinari History in all our PDF Extended History products and printed products wherever possible.